 driving help, such as forward collision and lane departure warnings.
 "These

-active safety features are becoming common in new cars, and the DriveAssist offers an easy, affordable way to add them to
+active safety features are becoming common in new cars, and the DriveAssist

-Garmin's wireless back up camera.
+compatible with Garmin's wireless back up camera.

 Best cheap auto GPS